ThuanNgo3008/Luxe-Hotel/README.md

-# Luxe Hotel & Wine Bar - Website Landing Page
+# Luxe Hotel - Website Landing Page

 This is a frontend website design project for high-end hotels and resorts, focusing on a luxurious and minimalist user experience.